-Cash used in operating activities was \$0.3 million in fiscal 2000 and \$0.8 million in fiscal 1999.
+Cash flows provided by (used in) operating activities of \$4.7 million in fiscal 2001 consisted primarily of: net income of \$4.3 million; net non-cash charges of \$8.1 million, principally related to depreciation and amortization of \$6.5 million associated with our recent acquisitions; and uses of cash of \$7.8 million associated with the changes in operating assets and liabilities, including net liabilities from price risk management activities.
+The use of cash associated with the changes in operating assets and liabilities is primarily due to the timing effects of the acquisition of the Hoosier Propane Group which closed in January 2001 and the use of working capital to finance business growth.
+Cash used in operating activities was \$0.2 million in fiscal 2000 and \$0.8 million in fiscal 1999.
 The uses of cash from operating activities for these periods are principally due to the net losses incurred of \$1.8 million in fiscal 2000 and \$0.2 million in fiscal 1999.
 These net losses resulted from the development of management and infrastructure sufficient to accommodate planned future growth.
 Depreciation and amortization increased to \$2.3 million in fiscal 2000 from \$0.7 million in fiscal 1999 due to the effects of acquisitions completed in these two years.
 Net increases in operating assets and liabilities, including net liabilities from price risk management activities, required a use of cash amounting to \$1.0 million in fiscal 2000 and \$1.4 million in fiscal 1999.
-We finance these working capital needs with borrowings under our revolving credit facilities as discussed below.

-During the six months ended March 31, 2001, operating activities provided cash of \$2.6 million compared to a \$0.8 million use of cash in the same fiscal 2000 period.
-These six month periods include our winter season in which the majority of our sales occur.
-Net income increased to \$12.2 million for the six months ended March 31, 2001 from \$2.4 million for the same fiscal 2000 period due to the effects of the acquisitions completed in fiscal 2000 and 2001 and the colder weather in the 2001 period.
-Depreciation and amortization increased to \$2.7 million in the six months ended March 31, 2001 from \$0.9 million in the same fiscal 2000 period due to the effects of the acquisitions completed in January 2001.
-Increases in net operating assets, including net liabilities from price risk management activities, required a use of cash amounting to \$13.2 million in the six months ended March 31, 2001 and \$4.1 million in the same fiscal 2000 period.
-The higher use of cash in the fiscal 2001 period was principally attributable to the \$10.9 million increase in accounts receivable associated with the growth of our business and the colder winter.
+Cash provided by operating activities was \$10.6 million in the six months ended March 31, 2002 compared to \$2.6 million in the six months ended March 31, 2001.
+The increase in cash provided by operating activities is primarily attributable to higher net income and depreciation and amortization charges in the six months ended March 31, 2002 as compared to the six months ended March 31, 2001.
+Net income increased to \$18.5 million for the six months ended March 31, 2002 from \$12.2 million for the six months ended March 31, 2002 from \$12.2 million for the six months ended March 31, 2001 due to the effects of the acquisitions completed in fiscal 2002 and the effects of higher margins per gallon, partially offset by the warmer weather in the 2002 period.
+Depreciation and amortization increased to \$5.1 million in the six months ended March 31, 2002 from \$2.6 million in the same fiscal 2001 period due to the effects of acquisitions.
+The change in operating assets and liabilities, including net liabilities from price risk management activities, required a use of cash amounting to \$14.4 million in the six months ended March 31, 2002 and \$13.2 million in the same fiscal 2001 period to accommodate increased business volume.